aneto-dev/netwealth-currency-demo/README.md

 ## Run Locally

-* The project will run and can be debuged on the angular (netwealth-currency)
+* The project will run and can be debuged client-side (netwealth-currency-app)
 * The angular project will make calls to a second main project (API/NetWealth.Currency.API) which is an API project using .Net Core 5.0
 * The API was deployed in Azure and it has public access ("https://netwealthcurrencyapi.azurewebsites.net") - for porpose of this demo only
 * The Web Application is also deployed in Azure - https://currencyconverterapp.azurewebsites.net/